We use contextual data to help us identify applicants for additional consideration in our admissions process.

 We prioritise applicants with the Context Plus flag for an offer.
-If you are flagged as Context Plus and have achieved, or are predicted to achieve, our minimum entry requirements, then, wherever possible, you will receive an offer at the minimum level.
+If you are flagged as Context Plus and have achieved, or are predicted to achieve, our access threshold entry requirement, then, wherever possible, you will receive an offer at the access threshold.

 If you are applying to an art or design programme that requires a portfolio and you are flagged Context Plus, you will receive additional credit at the portfolio assessment stage.